nota-lang/bene/README.md

 cargo tauri build
 ```

 This will generate a binary you can use on your system.
-I have only tested this on MacOS and it only kind of works, so I would just use the web app for now.